tq-systems/meta-tq/meta-tq/doc/README.Distroboot.md

 # Standard Boot/Distroboot

-The terms "Standard boot and "Distroboot" describe a standardized interface between the U-Boot bootloader and the operating system.
-The operating system can provide its own boot script as a `boot.scr` image (which can optionally be signed for Secure Boot) and/or a `extlinux.conf`, which define the loaded kernel, Device Trees, command line or other details of the OS boot, rather than hardcoding these in the bootloader.
+The terms "Standard boot" and "Distroboot" describe a standardized interface between the U-Boot bootloader and the operating system.
+The operating system can provide its own boot script as a `boot.scr` image (which can optionally be signed for Secure Boot) and/or a `extlinux.conf`, which define the loaded kernel, device trees, command line or other details of the OS boot, rather than hardcoding these in the bootloader.

 The older "Distroboot" based on scripts in the U-Boot environment and the newer